ros-maritime/community/README.md

 ### Membership, Roles and Organization Management

+There are two members categories: Github members and Management Members.

-Working Group members may act in one or more of the following roles:
+Github members may act in one or more of the following roles:

 * **Member**
   * Prerequisite: Attend at least one out of the last three Working Group meetings